Mitch McConnell argues 'case closed' on Mueller report

 Last year, two former Obama administration officials accused McConnell of failing to properly respond to suspected Russian interference in the 2016 election.

 Former Vice President Joe Biden said McConnell "wanted no part of having a bipartisan commitment that we would say, essentially, 'Russia's doing this, stop.'"
-Obama's former chief of staff Denis McDonough slammed McConnell's September 2016 joint statement on election security a "dramatically watered down" response.
+Obama's former chief of staff Denis McDonough slammed McConnell's September 2016 joint statement on election security as a "dramatically watered down" response.

-McConnell defended himself, saying "I'm perfectly comfortable with the steps that were taken back then."
+McConnell defended himself then, saying "I'm perfectly comfortable with the steps that were taken back then."